varsha6114s/HR-Assistant-Agent/DEMO_SCRIPT.md

 **Show**: Landing page of the application

 ### Problem Statement (20 seconds)
 "Employees often waste time searching through multiple HR documents, and HR teams get overwhelmed with repetitive questions.
-Our agent solves this using AI."
+Our agent solves this using intelligent automation."

 **Show**: Sidebar with statistics and example questions

 ### Architecture Overview (40 seconds)
-"The system uses a RAG (Retrieval Augmented Generation) architecture:
+"The system is designed with RAG (Retrieval Augmented Generation) architecture in mind:
-1. HR documents are processed and stored in FAISS vector database
+1. HR documents are organized in a comprehensive knowledge base
-2. When a user asks a question, relevant context is retrieved
+2. When a user asks a question, the system uses intelligent keyword matching
-3. OpenAI GPT-3.5 generates accurate answers based on this context
+3. Pre-configured accurate responses are retrieved instantly
-4. Built with LangChain for the RAG pipeline and Streamlit for the UI"
+4. Built with Python and Streamlit for a beautiful, responsive UI
+5. Can be upgraded to use LangChain + AI (OpenAI/Gemini) for production"

 **Show**: Architecture diagram (assets/architecture_diagram.png)